DavidManga254/DarkHArvest/anilist-api/usage.md

 - Returns a single [`AnimeInformation`](#animeinformation) object or an `Error`

 ## Others
-- getCurrentSeasonAnime - get list anime airing/that will air in the current season
+- getCurrentSeasonAnime - get list of anime airing/that will air in the current season
 - getAnimeBySeasonAndYear - get list of anime by a season and year
 - getAnimeByGenre - get list of anime that have a the provided genre
 - getGenreCollection - get a list of genres available on the anilist database